brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ![Rules 4](../img/rules4.jpg)

-When we deploy our changes the rules we have specified are displayed for us in json format.
+When we deploy our changes the rules we have specified are displayed for us in JSON format.

 ### Our HTML Application
 We have a prebuilt QueryAnywhere.html file that shows us how to use the browser SDK file.

 Copy the code from the [QueryAnywhere.html](../html/QueryAnywhere.html) file.
 Right click and select "open file in new tab" on the [QueryAnywhere.html](../html/QueryAnywhere.html) link.
 Click the __"view raw file"__ button and select all the text.
 Copy it and paste it in your text editor.
 Save the file as QueryAnywhere.html

-Inside the file we haveto make a few chnags before we can connect.
+Inside the file we have to make a few chnags before we can connect.
 Replace your your-api-key with the private api key you generated in step 8.
 You may have to repeat step 8 if you forgot to copy the private API key.
 Replace your-app-id with the stitch APP-ID located in the upper left of the stitch console.
 ```js
       const credential = new stitch.UserApiKeyCredential("your-api-key");
       const client = stitch.Stitch.initializeDefaultAppClient('your-app-id');